webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 SCTP uses the `HEARTBEAT REQUEST` and `HEARTBEAT ACK` Chunks to keep the connection alive.
 These are sent on a configurable interval.
 SCTP also performs an exponential backoff if the packet hasn't arrived.

-The HEARTBEAT also contains a time value.
+The `HEARTBEAT` chunk also contains a time value.
 This allows two associations to compute trip time between two agents.